mitchnegus/DRY-Foundation/docs/source/README.md

 Configurations are predefined (for production, development, and testing), and can be loaded by specifying a launch mode:

 - **Production Mode:** Launch an app for production use, drawing from a production-style configuration.
-- **Local Mode:** Launch an app for local use, using the Flask development server but still relying on a production-style configuration
+- **Local Mode:** Launch an app for local use, using the Flask development server but still relying on a production-style configuration.
 - **Development Mode:** Launch an app for development, with default debugging features and using a development style configuration.

 A testing configuration is also built-in to provide test-specific configuration settings.